 It’s much easier to thread parts where the hole is perpendicular to the surface through which it runs.
 If your tapping tool is perpendicular to the surface of the part, it can fully engage on that first turn, whereas the tapping tool can have difficulty grabbing onto the surface if you’re at an obtuse or acute angle.

 There aren’t many placement restrictions when it comes to threads.
-As long as the thread is placed somewhere that’s accessible to the turning or milling tool, you can trust that it’s in the right place.
+As long as the thread is placed somewhere that’s accessible to the CNC turning or CNC milling tool, you can trust that it’s in the right place.
 Also, it’s best to use standard hole and thread sizes.
 However, there are other factors to consider when it comes to screw design.